Thermodynamic evaluation of a greenhouse using computational fluid dynamics

 https://doi.org/10.15517/257zqq83Keywords:

 Introduction.
-Computational Fluid Dynamics (CFD) is a technique for simulating the behavior of thermodynamic parameters.
+Computational fluid dynamics (CFD) is a technique for simulating the behavior of thermodynamic parameters.
 Objective.
-Evaluate the thermodynamics of a greenhouse using CFD, in order to propose improvements in lettuce production.
-Materials and Methods.
-The research was conducted between October 2022 and February 2023 at the Los Diamantes Agricultural Innovation Center, Limón, Costa Rica.
+To evaluate the thermodynamics of a greenhouse using CFD in order to propose improvements in lettuce production.
+Materials and methods.
+The research was conducted between October 2022 and February 2023 at Los Diamantes Agricultural and Livestock Innovation Center, Limón, Costa Rica.
 The yield of three lettuce cycles was collected.
 A 3D mechanical model of the greenhouse was developed.
 A mesh of 482,664 elements was generated with refinement in the interior.
 The analysis was performed under steady-state flow, using the Navier-Stokes equation with the k-ε turbulence model and species transport with thermal interactions using the energy equation.
 Fluid materials (air and air-vapor mixture), solids (soil and polyethylene), and the crop as a porous medium were modeled.
 Evapotranspiration was estimated using meteorological data and crop coefficients.
 Boundary conditions included variable velocity input, constant temperature walls, and porous surfaces calibrated with bibliographic data.
-The model was validated using MAE and RMSE with errors less than 10%, and passive and structural improvements were proposed to optimize the internal microclimate of the greenhouse.
+The model was validated using MAE and RMSE, with errors below 10 %, and passive and structural improvements were proposed to optimize the internal microclimate of the greenhouse.
 Results.
-During the day, the average temperature and relative humidity in the greenhouse exceeded 30 °C and 65%, respectively, while during the night they decreased to 18 °C and close to 90 %.
-The temperature showed significant variations in the vertical axis, but remained more homogeneous longitudinally, while the relative humidity showed greater variability in both directions.
-Conclusion.
-The modeling allowed visualization of the greenhouse behavior, and it was proposed to increase the dimensions of the zenith window from 11 m² to 20 m²; the installation of two air recirculators and a mobile shade with 50% light transmissibility.
+During the day, the average temperature and relative humidity in the greenhouse exceeded 30 ºC and 65 %, respectively, while during the night they decreased to 18 ºC and close to 90 %.
+Temperature showed significant variations in the vertical axis, but remained more homogeneous longitudinally, while relative humidity exhibited greater variability in both directions.
+Conclusions.
+The modeling allowed visualization of the greenhouse behavior; it was proposed to increase the dimensions of the zenith window from 11 m² to 20 m², install two air recirculators, and incorporate a mobile shade with 50 % light transmissibility.

 Downloads